 MeisterSinger brought the heat in the form of bronze at Baselworld 2019.
 My pick of the bunch was the Metris, which is an absolute steal at $3100.
 Strap it on and watch the bronze age with you while basking in the glory of the striking sunburst blue dial.

-Perhaps my favourite watch of SIHH 2019.
+Perhaps our favourite watch of SIHH 2019.
 This shot makes the Salmon dial look far more intense than it does in real life.
-I suggest you get into a store and get one on the wrist.
+We suggest you get into a store and get one on the wrist.
 An absolute stunner.

 2019 was the year of the Burgundy dial but unlike the JLC Reverso, the Oris Big Crown Pointer Date is a tad more accessible.
 It’s not only under $5000, it’s less than half the price, which scores you a timeless daily featuring Oris’s iconic pointer calendar movement.

-As a former NOMOS owner, I'm a huge fan of the brand's evolution, adding collections that increase their appeal while retaining their distinct design language.
-For me, the Club Campus Neomatik best embodies where the brand began and where it is today.
+We’re huge fans of NOMOS’ brand evolution, adding collections that increase their appeal while retaining their distinct design language.
+For us, the Club Campus Neomatik best embodies where the brand began and where it is today.

 While TAG claims the Autavia Isograph combines design elements from both automotive and aviation watches, I see it as a successful interpretation of the contemporary allrounder.
 And at this price point, with easily interchangeable straps, it really is.